 "Calcium belongs in the bones and when we eat acidic foods, breathe acidic air, endure excessive stress, and other environmental factors, the calcium can leach from our bones (to neutralize the acid) and get deposited in our tissue, around our skeletal structure, and even in our brains.
 It is speculated that the fulvic acid in shilajit can dissolve the calcium crystals and eliminate them naturally."
 David Wolfe

-You have to be careful when purchasing the powders as there are many fake counterfeits exported from the Indian market place and found on various internet sites.
-These imitations are made of other soil components and heavily cut with fillers, producing a dark sheelajeet-smelling powder that has none of the benefits of the true variety.
+You have to be careful when purchasing the powders as there are many fake counterfeits exported from the Indian marketplace and available through various online suppliers.
+These imitations are made of other soil components and heavily cut with fillers, producing a dark sheelajeet-smelling powder that has none of the benefits of the authentic variety.

 In addition, shilajit is a substance that needs to be properly filtered and processed to remove potential contaminants.
-All quality powders are made with superior high mountain mineral-pitch resins, ranging from brown to dark brown in color.
+All quality powders are made with high altitude mineral-pitch resins, ranging from brown to dark brown in color.